Logger

 AimRT also provides two default Logger types in the util/log_util.h file:

-• SimpleLogger: A simple synchronous logger handle;
+• SimpleLogger: a simple synchronous logger handle;

-• SimpleAsyncLogger: A simple asynchronous logger handle;
+• SimpleAsyncLogger: a simple asynchronous logger handle;

-Here are some usage examples:
+Below are some usage examples:

 #include "util/log_util.h"